 - Clean cuts and scrapes right away with warm water and soap.
 Then, cover the area with a clean bandage.

 - Cook all food thoroughly.
 This will help kill any potential germs that may be on raw food.
+Ask your doctor about how to enjoy fresh fruits and vegetables safely.

 |Print this worksheet|